 - Relief for Hydro Generation properties

-I have heard that Scottish Borders Council have changed their bank account - do I need to do anything?
+I have heard that SBC have changed their bank account, do I need to do anything?

-Our bank account is changing from April 2020.
-If you use home or telephone banking after that point you will need to use our new details:
+Our bank account has changed from April 2020.
+If you use home or phone banking after that point you will need to use our new details:

 - Royal Bank of Scotland